brainvisa/aims-free/aimsdata/sphinx/user_doc/coordinates_systems.rst

 Thus the source image is obviously not directly aligned to the template, but it has a transformation to the MNI space.
 So at the end, using it is exactly the same as the :ref:`resampled volume case <spm_normal_resampled>`, except that the transformation in the source volume is not only a translation and axes inversions, but may include rotation, scaling etc.

 The problems are exactly the same: **the destination referential is wrong**, and **you** have to know that the "coordinates aligned to another file" referential is the MNI ICBM, and thus *you* have to tell it to Anatomist to display them correctly.

+At the end of the operation, the transformation between the initial and template volumes will not be only a translation, and may contain rotation, scaling, shearing, contrarily to the above resampled image use case.

 FreeSurfer and AIMS coordinates systems